jetpackpony/diet-tracker-back/README.md

 ## Setting up for development

   1. Clone the repo.
   2. Copy `template.env` file to `.env` and setup all the variables (some of the variables only needed in production).
   3. Run the container:
   ```bash
   $ docker-compose -f docker-compose.dev.yml up --build
   ```
-This will run the app inside a container.
+This will run 3 containers:

+  1. An app itself.
 App is run with `nodemon` and listens to the changes in the local directory and reloads the server.
-Also, `nodemon` is run with `--inspect` flag so the debugger is available on port `9229`.
+The app runs on port 4000.
+Also, `nodemon` is run with `--inspect` flag so the debugger is available on port `9229`
+  2. `mongo-express` instance which runs on port 8081 and allows you to browse the database
+  3. A mondodb instance, which is exposed on port 27017

+`docker-compose` creates a persistent volume called `data-volume`, where the database is stored.
+This is the one that should be backed up.
+When the volume doesn't exist (dropped or not yet created), mongodb will run init scripts in `./mongo/init-scripts` directory.
+These will create an admin password with credentials from `MONGO_ADMIN_USERNAME` and `MONGO_ADMIN_PASSWORD` env virables.
+It will also create a user with credentials from `MONGO_USERNAME` and `MONGO_PASSWORD` and make it an admin of the database named `MONGO_INITDB_DATABASE`.

 To install an npm package:
   1. nstall it on the host machine: